DanielGraf28/code_examples/demographic_data_analyzer/README.md

 Demographic Data Analyzer
-You will be working on this project with our Gitpod starter code.

-We are still developing the interactive instructional part of the Python curriculum.
-For now, here are some videos on the freeCodeCamp.org YouTube channel that will teach you everything you need to know to complete this project:

-Python for Everybody Video Course (14 hours)

-How to Analyze Data with Python Pandas (10 hours)

 In this challenge you must analyze demographic data using Pandas.
 You are given a dataset of demographic data that was extracted from the 1994 Census database.
 Here is a sample of what the data looks like: